On this page

 Timeout behavior

 Note: Administrators can use the Okta System Log to view errors.
-See the Troubleshooting section in the inline hooks concept piece for more information on the events related to inline hooks that the Okta System Log captures.
+See the Troubleshooting section in the inline hooks topic for details on events captured by the Okta System Log.

-• When a hook response is malformed or couldn't be mapped to the expected API response, the inline hook operation is skipped.
+Hook response is malformed or can't be mapped to the expected API response Inline hook operation is skipped Administrators only